Purely Inseparable ring extensions: Preliminaries

 \section{Preliminaries}

 We collect here a list of important definitions and results that will be used frequently in these notes.
-We will start with projective modules and the modules of homomorphisms, in particular the modules of endomorphisms.
-Then we will continue with derivations and the module of Kähler differentials.
-Finally, we will close with differential operators and the modules of principal parts.
+In \S \ref{subsection: preliminaries on projective modules} we review basic properties on projective modules and some modules of homomorphisms, in particular the module of endomorphisms of a projective module.
+In \S\ref{subsection: preliminaries on derivations} we review the definition and some standard properties of derivations and the module of Kähler differentials.
+Finally, in \S\ref{sec: preliminaries on differential operators and principal parts} we focus on differential operators and the modules of principal parts.